sanjaycg486/interactive-data-visualization-coursework/README.md

 # Interactive data visualization

-It is the archive for my assignments to the Master Course "Interactive Data Visualization" (SS 2020) Prof. Dr. Gitta Domik-Kienegger at Paderborn University, Germany.
+It is the archive for my assignments to the Master Course "Interactive Data Visualization" (SS 2020) by Prof. Dr. Gitta Domik-Kienegger at Paderborn University, Germany.

 Programming language - Python 3.